-UFSC community consists of more than 50,000 people, including about 5,500 administrative staff and faculty members, and their achievements are seen as reference in Brazil and abroad.
-It has more than 30,000 students enrolled in 103 undergraduate programs with regular classroom courses and 14 distance learning programs.
-In graduate education, the institution offers more than 7,000 places in stricto sensu programs, including 63 academic master’s degree, 15 professional master’s degree and 55 doctoral degree programs.
-UFSC also offers 32 specialization programs, with over 6,000 students enrolled in distance learning courses and 500 students in classroom courses (lato sensu).
+UFSC community consists of more than 50,000 people, including about 5,900 administrative staff and faculty members, and their achievements are seen as reference in Brazil and abroad.
+It has nearly 30,000 students enrolled in 106 undergraduate programs with regular classroom courses and 13 distance learning programs.
+In graduate education, the institution offers more than 7,000 places in 64 academic master’s degree, 18 professional master’s degree and 55 doctoral degree programs.
+UFSC also offers specialization programs, with over 6,000 students enrolled in both distance learning and on-campus courses.
 In the last evaluation of the National Graduate System (SNPG), conducted by the Coordination for the Improvement of Higher Education Personnel (CAPES), 62,5% of UFSC’s graduate programs achieved grade 5 or above (in a 0-7 scale).

 Additionally, UFSC has become internationalized through cooperation agreements with educational institutions all over the world.
 Currently, there are near 300 partnerships with countries in all parts of the globe.

 Knowledge building citizenship

-UFSC has a history of 55 years, dedicated to the formation of human beings.
+UFSC has a history of more than 55 years, dedicated to the formation of human beings.
 Based on the indivisibility of teaching, research and outreach, the institution constantly broadens and deepens its action in all levels from basic to graduate education.
-The social recognition it receives places UFSC among the best universities in the country and in Latin America – a result of the commitment and dedication of its students, professors and administrative staff.
+The social recognition it receives places UFSC among the best universities in the country and in Latin America – a result of the commitment and dedication of its students, faculty and administrative staff.
 UFSC increasingly positions itself as a social institution of higher education fully committed to the construction of a just and democratic society.